nayaabkhan/react-polyglot/README.md

 ## Usage

-`react-polyglot` exports consists for one wrapper component called `I18n` and one decorator called `translate`.
+`react-polyglot` exports consists for one wrapper component called `I18n`, one decorator called `translate` and one hook called `useTranslate`.
 The decorator provides a prop `t` which is instance of `Polyglot`.

 You are required to wrap your root component with `I18n` and pass on a `locale` like `en` or `fr`.
 And `messages` object containing the strings.